infinitered/ignite/README.md

 ## Quick Example

+Infinite Red provides two boilerplates, they are:
+* Andross - the tried and true (React Navigation, Redux, & Redux Saga)
-If you'd like the latest and greatest, which is currently in beta [Infinite Red Bowser boilerplate](https://github.com/infinitered/ignite-ir-boilerplate-bowser) with React Native 0.55.1, React Navigation, Mobx State Tree, Typescript, and more:
+* Bowser - the latest and greatest, which is currently in beta (React Navigation, MobX State Tree, & TypeScript)

+### Use Ignite Bowser: [Infinite Red Bowser boilerplate](https://github.com/infinitered/ignite-ir-boilerplate-bowser) with React Native 0.55.1, React Navigation, Mobx State Tree, Typescript, and more:

 ```
 $ npm install -g ignite-cli